 - Rinse the potatoes under running water to remove any excess starch.
 This will help keep the potatoes fluffy and creamy, reducing their chance of becoming gluey.

-- Drain the potatoes and proceed to the next step straight away, while they are still hot.
+- Drain the cooked potatoes and proceed to the next step straight away, while they are still hot.

 - Mash the hot potatoes using a food mill back into the same large pan.
 Usiung this to mash your potatoes will offer the smoothest result.